Model of tenement kitchen via the Tenement Museum

 With the Internet of Things (IoT) slowly but surely seeping into our everyday lives, kitchens are soon expected to undergo a radical overhaul for the first time in decades.
 For example, it is already possible to purchase Samsung’s recently released Family Hub refrigerator.
 The appliance is equipped with multiple cameras that beam images of your rotting food to your smart phone, At home, the screen on the front door of the refrigerator doubles as a home entertainment system (in a studio apartment, this means your refrigerator can now effectively replace your television and stereo system).

 In the near future, however, we will be able to do more than watch our food rot in real time or blast music from our refrigerator.
-Moving forward, everything in our refrigerator is expected to be equipped with a small censor.
+Moving forward, everything in our refrigerator is expected to be equipped with a small sensor.
 Sour milk will soon be able to send a notification asking to be dumped down the sink while simultaneously alerting our grocery service to add a replacement carton to our next order.
 In other words, refrigerators will soon be about communication as much as they are about preservation.

 In many respects, the kitchen of the future is a made-for-New York solution.
 In a city where kitchens have long been tolerated more than embraced, the “thinking” kitchen of the future seems likely to find a home in New York, because it has always been and appears destined to remain a city where kitchens are better left out of sight and out of mind.